 McDonald Creek Water System

-The system is located in the Allen Subdivision, in the Village of Kaslo.
-Kaslo is within RDCK Electoral Area D.
+The system, also historically known as the Allen Subdivision, is located adjacent to the Village of Kaslo.
+McDonald is within RDCK Electoral Area D.

 In May 2002, the McDonald Creek water system intake was damaged beyond repair by a landslide.
 This event necessitated an emergency connection to the Village of Kaslo's water system.
-McDonald Creek users continue to receive water from the Kaslo system, which derives source water from Kemp Creek.
+McDonald Creek users continue to receive water from the Kaslo system, through an agreement with the Regional District.
+Kaslo derives source water from Kemp Creek.

-The system consists of 1.7 kilometres of PVC pipe.
+The McDonald Creek water system consists of 1.7 kilometres of PVC pipe installed in 2005.
 This infrastructure remains in very good condition.

-No upgrades to this system are planned for the near future.
+No significant upgrades to this system are planned for the near future.